simonw/csvs-to-sqlite/README.md

                                  original column.
       -f, --fts TEXT             One or more columns to use to populate a full- text index
+      --shape TEXT               Custom shape for the DB table - format is csvcol:dbcol(TYPE),...
       --version                  Show the version and exit.
       --help                     Show this message and exit.